 Manali in August

 While the rains will continue to be a problem in August as well, it really brings the hills to life with flora and fauns.
 It will be lush green vistas all around and a photographer’s delight.
-Average temperature will be around 15 °C minimum and 30 °C maximum.
+The average temperature will be around 15 °C minimum and 30 °C maximum.
+I will strongly advise inquiring about the weather and road conditions in advance before leaving home for Manali in either July or August.

 Manali in September

 September offers all that the monsoon season does but without the risk of any rain.
 Monsoon would be all gone but there will still be plenty of greenery left behind.
-Average temperature in September in Manali will be 17 °C minimum and 30 °C maximum.
+The average temperature in September in Manali will be 17 °C minimum and 30 °C maximum.
+This is by far my favorite months to visit anywhere in the hills.
+The views you will get in September truly bring out the beauty of the mountains.
+Lush green valleys, flowers, water streams, waterfalls, clouds floating low over the valleys, it is all there in September.

 Manali in October

 Things get cold in October as winter starts to settle in.
 The temperature will drop down to around 10 °C minimum and 25 °C maximum.
-Autumn season arrives in October and all that was green in September will not turn in to Orange.
+Autumn season arrives in October and all that was green in September will now turn in to Orange.
+It is another good month for a photography trip.
+By Mid of October, Rohtang Pass will start to receive snow and may even temporarily close for a few hours or a day.

 Also Read: How to Rent a Bike in Manali